jparrill/pylon/README.md

 Now add the name of your .py file to probe.ini in beacons field...thats it, execute nexus .py and see in graphite your data ;).

-## To much work todo
+## Too much work todo
 Some features that will be available in a future:

-- Daemon mode
 - Grouped metrics
 - More beacons
+- Fix tons of bugs
 - ...and much more

 ## Why this name?